|Creating contact data fields|

 The more useful data you can collect on your contacts, the more you can usefully segment, target and personalise your campaigns and in turn generate better response rates.

 You can have 246 contact data fields of type 'text', 50 of type 'numeric', 49 of type 'date/time' and 50 of type 'yes/no'.
-In addition, contact data fields of type 'text' can contain up to 255 characters.
+In addition, contact data fields of text type can contain up to 255 characters, and contact data fields of numeric type can contain 28 single-digit numbers, of which up to 10 can be after a decimal or comma, and up to 18 can be before a decimal or comma.

 When you create a contact data field, it's added to all of the address books in your account.
 This way, all of your address books maintain the same structure.